Religious Liberty for ALL

 The BJC believes that a threat to anyone’s religious liberty is a threat to everyone’s religious liberty.
 From our coalition efforts with members of other religions to our work standing up for the right of all individuals to practice their faith freely (or practice no faith), the BJC defends both our fellow Christians and individuals whose beliefs differ from our own.

-The travel ban first issued by President Donald J. Trump in January 2017 has been appealed and modified over time.
-The third iteration went before the U.S. Supreme Court on April 25, 2018, and BJC General Counsel Holly Hollman joined a brief explaining that it is unconstitutional.
-Read her statement here.
+A travel ban first issued by President Donald J. Trump in January 2017 has been appealed and modified over time.
+When the U.S. Supreme Court upheld the ban on June 26, 2018, BJC Executive Director Amanda Tyler said, “We are deeply disappointed by the Supreme Court’s refusal to repudiate policy rooted in animus against Muslims.”
+The entire statement is available online.
+BJC General Counsel Holly Hollman joined a brief explaining that it is unconstitutional.

 On January 27, 2017, the Baptist Joint Committee condemned President Donald Trump’s executive order that included a religious test for future refugees.
 BJC Executive Director Amanda Tyler said that action is a “back-door bar on Muslim refugees” and it sends the un-American message that there are second-class faiths.
 “A threat to anyone’s religious liberty is a threat to everyone’s religious liberty, and we as Baptists stand with those facing religious persecution around the world, regardless of their faith,” she said.